stripe-archive/datadog-checks/README.md

 We've sent a lot of patches to [Datadog](https://www.datadoghq.com/) and we regularly work closely with them on our ideas.
 But sometimes we want something that isn't a fit for the mainline Datadog agent.
 To that end we've created this repository to hold work that is either in flight or was decided to not be a fit for inclusion in the core agent set.
 We hope you find it useful!

+# Using The Checks

+Place the `.py` file you want to use in to the checks directory — `/etc/dd-agent/checks.d` by default — and the YAML config file in the config directory — `/etc/dd-agent/conf.d` by default — and you should be ready to do!
+Restart the agent and run `/etc/init.d/datadog-agent info` to verify that the plugin is working.

+Each plugin here is provided with a sample config file containing some documentation.

 # Checks

+Here's our list of checks!

 ## Nagios Runner